-As a coach, I can help you recognize your limiting beliefs and identify your strengths and what is important to you.
+As your coach, I can help you recognize your limiting beliefs and identify your strengths and what is important to you.
 It is a process that will lead you to increase your self-awareness, expand your choices, gain trust in yourself and move forward.

 Coaching is completely confidential.
 I practise in accordance with the Ethics and Standards of Conduct of the International Coach Federation.

 I received my coach training through the Adler School of Professional Coaching (Toronto) which is one of the leading coach training schools internationally and is accredited by the International Coach Federation.
 I have since completed numerous additional trainings including in Mindfulness based Stress Reduction (MBSR) with Jon Kabat-Zinn, Mind-Body Centred somatic coaching, Acceptance and Commitment Therapy and am a LEADS Certified Coach with LEADS Canada/Canadian College of Health Leaders.